-Next Monday, December 17th, marks the 110th Anniversary of Flight when the Wright Brothers skimmed over the sands of the Outer Banks in their “Wright Flyer”.
+Next Monday, December 17th, marks the 110th Anniversary of Flight when the Wright Brothers skimmed over the sands of the Outer Banks in their “Wright Flyer.”
 On that cold December morning in 1903, the brothers who owned a bicycle shop in Dayton, Ohio had ventured to Kill Devil Hills in North Carolina.
-Kill Devil Hills provided isolation, high dunes, strong winds and soft landings.
-After much research with their earlier gliders and wind tunnel tests, they had designed and built a flyer with a four-cylinder engine and propellers that they hoped was ready for flight.
-As we all know, the 1903 Wright Flyer was a success and left the ground four separate times that day, twice piloted by Orville and twice piloted by Wilbur.
+Kill Devil Hills provided isolation, high dunes, high winds and soft landings.
+After much research with their previous gliders and wind tunnel tests, they had designed and built a flyer with a four-cylinder engine and propellers that they hoped was ready for flight.
+As we all know, the 1903 Wright Flyer was a success and left the ground four separate times that day, twice piloted by Orville and twice tested by Wilbur.

 My son and I visited the exact site of this historic flight this past summer when we were vacationing in the Outer Banks.
-The Wright Brothers National Memorial is managed by the National Park Service which always provides an excellent educational experience.
+The Wright Brothers National Memorial is a National Park Service site which always provides an excellent educational experience.
 Below is a guide to what to expect and thing to do if your family wants to learn first hand about the Wright Brothers first flight.

-In the visitor center we were able to learn about the Wright Brothers, the 1903 Wright Flyer, and one of the greatest scientific achievements of the 20th century.
-On display were reproductions of the 1902 Glider, 1903 Flyer (the original is at the Smithsonian Air & Space Museum), the Wrights’ first wind tunnel and part of the original engine block from the 1903 flying machine.
+In the visitor center, we were able to know about the Wright Brothers, the 1903 Wright Flyer, and one of the greatest scientific achievements of the 20th century.
+On display were reproductions of the 1902 Glider, 1903 Flyer (the original is at the Smithsonian Air & Space Museum), the Wrights’ first wind tunnel and part of the initial engine block from the 1903 flying machine.
 We were also surprised to see the original flyer cloth from the original 1903 Wright Flyer that Neil Armstrong carried with him over 40 years ago when he stepped on the moon.

 First Flight Centennial Pavilion

-When we drove up we were really curious about the large bubble-shaped buildings across from the visitor center.
-Well the Centennial Pavilion is inside the bubble and it houses exhibits dealing with the Outer Banks at the turn of the century, the evolution of aviation and the challenges of flight and NASA sponsored space exhibits.
+When we drove up, we were curious about the large bubble-shaped buildings across from the visitor center.
+Well, the Centennial Pavilion is inside the bubble, and it houses exhibits dealing with the Outer Banks at the turn of the century, the evolution of aviation and the challenges of flight and NASA-sponsored space exhibitions.

-Down a short path from the visitor center is the reconstructions of the 1903 wooden living quarters and hangar where the Wright brothers conducted their experiments.
-The living quarters were furnished with items like those the Wrights would have used and the hangar replicates the building where the Wrights stored their 1903 Flyer.
+Down a short path from the visitor center are the reconstructions of the 1903 wooden living quarters and hangar where the Wright brothers conducted their experiments.
+The staged living quarters had items like those the Wrights would have used, and the hangar replicates the building where the Wrights stored their 1903 Flyer.

 First Flight Boulder and Markers

-The site of the historic first flight where the Wright brothers lifted off in the world’s first airplane is marked by the six-ton First Flight Boulder.
+The six-ton First Flight Boulder marks the site of the historic first flight where the Wright brothers lifted off in the world’s first airplane.
 Numbered markers along the flight path indicate where the world’s first airplane landed after each of its four flights on December 17, 1903.